Gordon Brown

 James Gordon Brown (born 20 February 1951) is a British politician who served as Prime Minister of the United Kingdom and Leader of the Labour Party from 2007 to 2010.
 Previously, he was Chancellor of the Exchequer from 1997 to 2007 under Tony Blair.
 Brown was Member of Parliament (MP) for Dunfermline East from 1983 to 2005 and for Kirkcaldy and Cowdenbeath from 2005 to 2015.
 He has served as United Nations Special Envoy for Global Education since 2012, and he was appointed as World Health Organization Ambassador for Global Health Financing in 2021.
+In 2026, Prime Minister Keir Starmer appointed Brown as a special envoy on global finance and cooperation.

-A doctoral graduate, Brown studied history at the University of Edinburgh.
+Brown studied history at the University of Edinburgh, where he received a doctorate.
 He spent his early career as a lecturer at a further education college and as a television journalist.
 Brown was elected to the House of Commons at the 1983 general election as the MP for Dunfermline East.
 He was appointed to Neil Kinnock's shadow cabinet in 1989 and was named Shadow Chancellor of the Exchequer by John Smith in 1992.
 Following Labour's victory in the 1997 general election, Brown was appointed as chancellor, becoming the longest-serving in modern history.
 Brown's time as chancellor was marked by major reform of Britain's monetary and fiscal policy architecture, transferring interest rate setting to the Bank of England, extending the powers of the Treasury to cover much domestic policy, and transferring banking supervision to the Financial Services Authority.
 Brown presided over the longest period of economic growth in British history.
 He outlined five economic tests, which resisted the UK adopting the euro.
 Controversial moves included the abolition of advance corporation tax (ACT) relief in his first budget, the sale of UK gold reserves from 1999 to 2002, and the removal in his final budget of the 10% starting rate of income tax that he had introduced in the 1999 budget.